 Above: When not working, Jack Russell’s are always a favourite with safari clients.

 In safari parlance, blood equates to a wounding and a wounded trophy animal must be paid for.
 Unaccounted for large animals make for an expensive safari.
 If one doesn’t have the benefit, or privilege of a good dog, tracking a wounded animal reverts to using the human eyeball Mk1.
 Most PHs employ skilled rural dwelling tribal African trackers.
 I emphasise the words rural dwelling because tribal Africans who’ve gravitated to an urban environment usually lose those ancient skills.

 Above: Most tracking on safari in Africa is done the traditional way using tribal trackers and the good old Mk1 eyeball!
-In this case the whole hunting crew are checking buffalo spoor during an early morning Zimbabwe winter.
-Only two of them will actually do the tracking once the actual follow-up commences.
+In this photo three of my hunting crew, and a BVC Conservancy game scout, are checking buffalo spoor during an early Zimbabwe winter morning.
+Only two of them will actually do the tracking once the follow-up commences.

 During my hunting career, and working with exceptionally good trackers I’ve had to deal with several buffalo wounded by sport hunters, and elephant, plus a host of other species.
 In each case, it was blood trail that ultimately led us to the animal.
 Finding blood from a wounded elephant is often difficult because the vast area of surface skin often retains the leaking blood on the outside.
 Invariably you find the blood sign on foliage, well above the ground where it has rubbed off as the animal passed by.
 Disturbed sign above ground, such as leaves, cobwebs, branches, and blood smears are referred to as aerial spoor.

 Above: Blood rubbed off by a large animal onto vegetation above the ground, is referred to as aerial spoor.
 This is also applicable to disturbed spider webs, turned leaves, broken twigs etc.